John Borba, Ed.D., Interim Program Coordinator

 - Final Requirements - The M.A./PCC in Education degree requires the successful completion of all coursework and passing a Comprehensive Exam, or approval of a written thesis, and passing of an oral thesis defense.
-After all requirements have been met, the student will be awarded the M.A. degree and/or will be intern eligible through the Board of Behavioral Sciences.
+After all requirements have been met, the student will be awarded the M.A. degree and/or will be eligible to apply for PCC licensure.

 - Class Scheduling - Courses are scheduled in the late afternoon and evening to enable employed individuals to enroll in classes.
-The majority of the courses for the PCC are only offered at the Stanislaus State Stockton Center .
+Some courses for the PCC are only offered at the Stockton campus.
 Early registration is strongly recommended.

 - Coursework - Coursework expires seven years from completion and cannot be applied toward the Master’s degree.
 One-third of units may be revalidated if less than 10 years old.
 This applies to all Master’s degree options: thesis or comprehensive examination.